KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 .. image:: /images/title_selection.png
    :alt: Title selection

 Yellow marked area.
-Make sure :guilabel:`Selection Tool` is selected or press :kbd:`Alt + s`.
+Make sure :guilabel:`Selection Tool` is selected or press :kbd:`Alt + S`.

 In the title window (1) clicking on an item.

-Holding :kbd:`SHIFT` to select several items by clicking on it.
+Holding :kbd:`Shift` to select several items by clicking on it.

-:kbd:`CTRL + a` select all items.
+:kbd:`Ctrl + A` selects all items.

 .. image:: /images/title_item-selection.png
    :alt: Title item selection